manierim/adeditor/README.md

 * "Path" concept: the system identifies all the links sequences between "crossings" (nodes) allowing more "natural" operations on them, i.e.:

   - [x] alignment,
-  - [ ] TODO: link type toggling for the entire path.
+  - [x] link type toggling for the entire path.

 * "standard" config.xml files (from gamesave folder) and routesManager route .xml files (from the autoDrive\routesManager\routes folder) for both